 Involving Family Members

-Involving family members in the business can be beneficial, but it requires careful planning to avoid conflicts and ensure a smooth transition.
+Involving family members in the business can help ensure a smooth transition, but it requires careful planning to avoid conflicts and ensure the right people are in the right roles.

 Consider the following strategies to involve family members effectively:

-By addressing succession planning, valuation of business assets, and involving family members, business owners can create a comprehensive estate plan that protects their legacy and minimizes the impact of probate.
+By addressing succession planning, valuation of business assets, and involving family members, business owners can create a comprehensive estate plan that protects their life’s work and ensures it continues beyond them — rather than being dismantled to pay an IHT bill.

 How to Communicate Your Estate Plan